spiffe/spiffe/standards/JWT-SVID.md

 The `sub` claim MUST be set to the SPIFFE ID of the workload to which it is issued.
 This is the primary claim against which workload identity is asserted.

 ### 3.2.
 Audience
 The `aud` claim MUST be present, containing one or more values.
-Validators MUST reject tokens without an `aud` claim set.
+Validators MUST reject tokens without an `aud` claim set, or if the value that the validator identifies with is not present as an `aud` element.
 It is strongly recommended that the number of values be limited to one in normal cases.
 Please see the Security Considerations section for more information.

 The values chosen are site-specific, and SHOULD be scoped to the service which it is intended to be presented to.
 For example, `reports` or `spiffe://example.org/reports` are suitable values for tokens which are presented to the reports service.
 Values such as `production` or `spiffe://example.org/` are discouraged due to their wide scope, opening the possibility for impersonation if just a single service in `production` is compromised.